benman1/generative_ai_with_langchain/README.md

 ## Note to Readers
 Thank you for choosing "Generative AI with LangChain"!
 We appreciate your enthusiasm and feedback.

-Please note that we've released an updated version of the book.
+Please note that we are working on a new release of the book that will include significant updates.
+These will be made available for anyone who bought the book until this point as an electronic copy.
 Consequently, there are two different branches for this repository:
 * [main](https://github.com/benman1/generative_ai_with_langchain/tree/main) - this is the original version of the book.
 * [softupdate](https://github.com/benman1/generative_ai_with_langchain/tree/softupdate) - this is for the latest update of the book, corresponding to ver 0.1.13 of LangChain.